-Federal Violence against Women Act of 1994 - Provides that a person who commits a crime of violence motivated by gender shall be liable to the party injured.
+Federal Violence Against Women Act of 1994 - The act provides that a person who commits a crime of violence motivated by gender shall be liable to the party injured.

 Adverse Impact - The overall impact of employer practices that result in significantly higher percentages of members of minorities and other protected groups being rejected for employment, placement, or promotion.